 33% of recipients decide whether or not to open a message based on the subject line alone.
 Choose an intriguing question relevant to your survey or topic, e.g., “Is [department] the best department at [Company Name], [Name]?” or “Has [Company Name] ever let you down, [Name]?”

 Make sure you add the variable that includes your survey link, so you can invite your respondents to complete the survey.
 Click here to read how to do that.

 2.4 Save your email

 You have spent some time for your setup, don't forget to save it now.
-Scroll up to the top and click Save Email.
+Scroll up to the top and click Save as draft.
 If the button is greyed out, it's because you haven't filled in all the required information in all of the fields.

 You can Preview all your work to make sure your survey link, images, etc, are all active and working.

 3. Use variables to track respondents